miguelgrinberg/Flask-SocketIO/docs/index.rst

 requirements.
-Those versions had a dependency on `gevent-socketio <https://gevent-socketio.readthedocs.org/en/latest/>`_ and `gevent-websocket <https://pypi.python.org/pypi/gevent-websocket/>`_, which are not required in release 1.0 and instead are optional.
+Those versions had a dependency on `gevent-socketio <https://gevent-socketio.readthedocs.org/en/latest/>`_ and `gevent-websocket <https://pypi.python.org/pypi/gevent-websocket/>`_, which are not required in release 1.0.

 In spite of the change in dependencies, there aren't many significant changes introduced in version 1.0.
 Below is a detailed list of